aheckmann/gridfs-stream/Readme.md

 });
 ```

+### Methods

+The `writeStream` has additional methods:

+`destroy([err])`:
+Destroy the `writeStream` as soon as possible: stop writing incoming data, close the _store.
+An `error` event will be emitted, as well as a `close` event.
+It's up to you to cleanup the GridStore if it's not desired to keep half written files in GridFS (the `close` event returns a GridStore `file` which can be used to delete the file, or mark it failed).

 ## createReadStream

 To stream data out of GridFS we call `createReadStream` passing any options, at least an `_id` or `filename`.